-As many of you will know, I run an inteview series here on my blog called Classical Conversations and I recently interviewed Serbian American pianist, Ivan Ilić.
-Ivan recently published this really interesting interview with Chris Villars, a scholar who runs a website devoted to the American composer, Morton Feldman (one of Ivan’s speciality composers).
-So today I hand the interview reins firmly over to Ivan…………
+As many will know, I have recently been hosting an inteview series here on my blog called Classical Conversations and I recently interviewed Serbian American pianist, Ivan Ilić.
+Ivan has published this interesting interview with Chris Villars, a scholar who runs a website devoted to the American composer, Morton Feldman.

 Interview with Morton Feldman scholar, Chris Villars.